makzdot/homeassistant-config/README.md

 I'm running HASS.IO on an Ubuntu server manually installed so I can run other docker containers as well: https://github.com/home-assistant/hassio-build/tree/master/install#install-hassio

+## TO DO & ideas
+- Automate Continuous integration of my home-automation config.
+- Finish my alarm clock wake-up-light setup.
+- Think of a usefull usage of proximity sensor.
+- Automate kitchen lighting with motion sensors.
+- Ambilight TV lights.

 ### Hubs
 - RFXCOM_RFXtrx433
 - mqtt server mosquitto used for device tracking and WiFi switches